-4. Importation Analysis & Regulations
+4. Importation Analysis

-In-Market Representative will create a report that identifies the restrictions affecting the importation of said product into Australia and New Zealand.
+In-Market Representative will create a report that identifies the restrictions affecting the importation of said product into the market.
 Specifically, the report must include a statement listing:

-- Harmonized System (HS) Code/import category - Import statistics by volume and value based on the HS code, or a similar product, to demonstrate market share - Also run a sample computation of the product's estimated landed cost - Packaging and labeling requirements including date codes, local language requirements, importer information and units of measurement - Import barriers - Tariffs; value-added taxes and other fees - Non-tariff barriers, including ingredient limitations, GMO concerns, etc.; prohibition on certain countries of origin whether temporary or long-term - Import licensing requirements, permits, certificates and/or other documentation required to import a product into said country - Product registration requirements - Expiration date requirements. - 5.
-Distributor Referrals
+- Harmonized System (HS) Code/import category - Import statistics by volume and value based on the HS code, or a similar product, to demonstrate market share - Also run a sample computation of the product's estimated landed cost - Packaging and labeling requirements including date codes, local language requirements, importer information and unites of measurement - Import barriers - Tariffs; value-added taxes and other fees - Non-tariff barriers, including ingredient limitations, GMO concerns, etc.; prohibition on certain countries of origin whether temporary or long-term

+- Import licensing requirements, permits, certificates and/or other documentation required to import a product into said country

+- Product registration requirements

+- Expiration date requirements